Humaidu/material/Intro-to-Python:-Labs.md

 * `partition_list`, which takes a list of numbers and returns a 2-tuple of *lists*.
 It should use your `partition` function to split the input list into the odd numbers and the even numbers.

+# Book
+Great work!
+If you got this far, you'll know enough Python to finish the programme.
+Well done!

+If you want to learn more, there's a great book that's available for *free* online.
+Take a look: [Think Python, by Allen B. Downey](http://greenteapress.com/wp/think-python/)

 # Stretch
 Well done if you've come so far.
 Below are some harder labs that will take more time.
 Everyone should hopefully get at least this far :)